Gallery open house features copper vessels and vintage Guerrero woodcarvings

 Galería Atotonilco Open House

 Sat and Sun, Nov 30 and Dec 1, 12-5pm

 Featuring works in copper and new woodcarvings from Guerrero

 Directions to the gallery in our ad in this issue

 The copper mines near Santa Clara have since given out, and the artists now use scrap copper for their works.
 They smelt the copper into large flat disks.
 Then, using a combination of heat and laborious hammering, they flatten the disks into thin copper and shape them into stunning works of art.
 Specially-shaped anvils and hammers help the artists create a wide variety of imaginative designs.
 At some points, they may fill a vessel with wax that hardens to create a surface against which they may work the copper from the outside.

 Galería Atotonilco owner, Mayer Shacter, recently visited several of the most widely known copper artists and purchased a collection of their work.
 It will be featured at the gallery’s open house, Saturday and Sunday, November 30 and December 1, noon to 5pm each day.
 Refreshments will be served.

-All are welcome to the Open House.
+All are welcome to the Open House this weekend.
 Directions to the gallery are in our ad in this issue of Atención.
-Except for this Open House, we are open at your convenience by appointment.
-Call us at 185 2225. www.folkartsanmiguel.com
+Except for this Open House, we are open any time by appointment.
+Call us at 185-2225. www.folkartsanmiguel.com.